Southern Minnesota Family Law

 Yes.
-As long as there has not been a motion to establish parenting time or custody, even if the father has signed a Recognition of Parenting Time the mother can leave the state without obtaining either court or the father’s permission.
+As long as there has not been a motion to establish parenting time or custody, even if the father has signed a Recognition of Parentage, the mother can leave the state without obtaining either the court’s or the father’s permission.

 Frequently Asked Questions

 About Family Law

 I’m not Rich, so Do I Need a Prenuptial Agreement?Prenuptial agreements can be very helpful, regardless of your wealth.
 With this type of agreement, you can:

 - Identify what is your marital property and what is separate property.
 Minnesota has rules in place to determine whether property is marital or separate, but you can designate property in the prenuptial agreement.

 - Determine who will get what in a divorce.
 You can make the division of property and debts yourself.